-- 9. Approximate date on which the Information Statement is first to be sent or given to security holders: April 6, 2020 - 10.
+- 9. Approximate date on which the Information Statement is first to be sent or given to security holders: August 28, 2020 (posted in the Bank's website and PSE EDGE) - 10.
 Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA: